lencap/vm/README.md

 # VM
-A simple utility to manage [VirtualBox](https://www.virtualbox.org/) Linux VMs from the command line.
-This `vm` utility is similar to VirtualBox's own [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html) utility, but far simpler.
-It manages __only__ Linux VMs, and only on __macOS__.
+A small [VirtualBox](https://www.virtualbox.org/) front-end utility to manage Linux VMs on __macOS__.

-## Todo
-- Allow easy switching/update of username and ssh key
-- Allow direct file transfer
-- Allow multiple vmcopy and vmrun
-- Document the code a little better
+It's similar to VirtualBox's own [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html), but limited to only those functions I find myself needing 99% of time when I'm working with VirtualBox Linux VMs.
+In addition, it allows the automated provisioning of one or multiple VMs, like a poor-man and much more destitute Vagrant :-)

+Some things to keep in mind:

+- Again, __only__ Linux VMs, and only on __macOS__
+- Still a work in progress, so expect to resolve some issues by manually hopping back on the VirtualBox GUI
+- Constructive comments and suggestions are always welcome

 ## Prerequisites
-* Virtual machines created and managed by this utility __must__ be based on OVA files created from repo https://github.com/lencap/osimages.
-Run `vm imgpack` for how to create them.
+* Virtual machines created and managed by this utility __must__ be based on OVA files created by using repo https://github.com/lencap/osimages.
+Run `vm imgpack` for some information on how to do that.
-* Tested on macOS v10.15.4 with VirtualBox v6.1.2
+* Tested on macOS v10.15.4 with VirtualBox v6.1.6

 ## Provisioning VMs
 The `vm prov` command provisions VMs automatically based on a simple configuration file.

-You can create as sample skeleton config file by running `vm prov c`.
-This default file will be named `vm.conf`, which the `vm prov` command will read and follow to provision things accordingly.

-Alternatively, you can rename the file as you wish, to have multiple of these provisioning config files in your repo, which you can then provision as `vm prov myprov.conf`, and so on.
+You can create a sample skeleton config file by running `vm prov c`.
+By default, this file will be named `vm.conf`, which the `vm prov` command will read and follow to provision things accordingly.
+But you can name the file whatever you wish, so you can then have multiple of these provisioning config files in your repo, which you can then provision as `vm prov myprov1.conf`, and so on.

 ## Networking Modes
-You can set up VMs with in different types of networking modes; either the default __HostOnly__ mode, or the optional __Bridged__ mode.
+Two networking modes are supported: The default __HostOnly__ mode, or the optional and experimental __Bridged__ mode.

 HostOnly networking, as used in most local VM configurations, sets up NIC1 as NAT for external traffic, and NIC2 as HostOnly for intra-VM traffic.
+This is usually the most popular mode, as it allows one to set up a mini network of VMs for whatever work one is doing.

-Bridged networking allows you to use a local LAN, static IP address, and host a service on your host machine. __IMPORTANT__: For this to work 1) you need local host __administrator privileges__, and 2) be allowed to assign STATIC IP ADDRESSES on your local network.
+Bridged networking allows one use the local LAN, with a static IP address for each VM, all running from your own host machine.
+This option allows others on the same LAN to access services running on your VMs. __IMPORTANT__: For this to work A) you need local host __administrator privileges__, and B) you need to be allowed to assign STATIC IP ADDRESSES on your local network.
+This mode is not as popular, but can be useful in some unique settings.

-## Installation
+## Installation Options
-Either `brew install lencap/tools/vm` or `make install`
+- Do `brew install lencap/tools/vm` to easily use the latest published release
+- Do `make install` to place `vm` under `/usr/local/bin/`

 ## Usage
 ```